Merger Tree-based Galaxy Matching: A Comparative Study Across Different Resolutions: Results

 In the left panel of Figure \ref{fig:ml_gas}, we present the machine's predictions of subhalo stellar masses.
 The machine predicts a subhalo stellar mass in a high-resolution simulation TNG100-1, solely based on its matching pair's stellar mass in a low-resolution simulation TNG100-2.
 Our ML model is shown to predict a subhalo's stellar mass in TNG100-1 with great accuracy, using only the information from TNG100-2.
 This is remarkable especially when compared to Figure \ref{fig:mass_feat} (or red contours in Figure \ref{fig:ml_gas}), which clearly demonstrates the systematic discrepancy between high- and low-resolution simulations.
 Notice that the white contours in Figure \ref{fig:mass_feat} are copied to Figure \ref{fig:ml_gas} as red contours in order to guide the eyes and compare the two figures.
 Similar to Figure \ref{fig:mass_feat}, in the upper marginal plot, the black solid line represents the fraction of subhalos of a given stellar mass in TNG100-1 that also have stellar particles in their ``corrected'' TNG100-2 counterpart halos.
 For example, nearly all the subhalos with $M_{\rm star} \sim 10^7 \msun$ in TNG100-1 have their ``corrected'' counterpart subhalos in TNG100-2 containing some stellar particles.
 This finding is in stark contrast to Figure \ref{fig:mass_feat}, where only less than half of these TNG100-1 halos had counterpart TNG100-2 subhalos with any stars.
 While a low-resolution simulation like TNG100-2 tends to lack stellar particles towards the lower end of the stellar mass range, our prediction model is shown to be able to ``correct'' the stellar masses of these subhalos across nearly the entire range of stellar masses above $\sim 10^7 \msun$.

-To quantitatively evaluate the performance of our model, in Table \ref{tab:model_comparison} we present the root mean squared error (RMSE) and mean absolute percentage error (MAPE) when comparing the matching subhalos' properties between TNG100-1 and TNG100-2.\footnote{RMSE and MAPE are calculated for all the subhalos for which both the stellar mass predicted from TNG100-2 and the actual stellar mass in the two simulations are nonzero.
+To quantitatively evaluate the performance of our model, in Table \ref{tab:model_comparison} we present the root mean squared error (RMSE), mean absolute percentage error (MAPE), bias, and Pearson correlation coefficient ($\rho$), when comparing the matching subhalos' properties between TNG100-1 and TNG100-2.\footnote{Errors are calculated for all the subhalos for which both the stellar mass predicted from TNG100-2 and the actual stellar mass in the two simulations are nonzero.
 For these calculations we use logarithmic values, $y = \log{[M_{\rm star}/\msun]}$.
 The same approach is adopted for the gas metallicity (middle panel of Figure \ref{fig:ml_gas}) and gas mass (right panel).
-Although we represent gas metallicity using the unit $\log{[Z_{\rm gas}/Z_{\odot}]}$, we compute RMSE and MAPE using $\log{[Z_{\rm gas}]}$ to prevent MAPE from diverging when $\log{[Z_{\rm gas}/Z_{\odot}]}$ is close to zero.} The first column ``before correction'' means the pure, inherent error due to the resolution biases between TNG100-1 and TNG100-2, as can be clearly seen in Figure \ref{fig:mass_feat}.
-The second column is the error after we have applied a simple {\it linear regression} model to compensate for these resolution biases.\footnote{This is effectively the same as simply shifting the stellar mass values by the amount of a difference in the star formation rate.} One can see that the errors in stellar mass are greatly reduced even with this simple fix.
-Then, the third column shows that our ML model further reduces the errors in stellar mass by $\sim 50\%$, as is seen in Figure \ref{fig:ml_gas}.
+Although we represent gas metallicity using the unit $\log{[Z_{\rm gas}/Z_{\odot}]}$, we compute the metrics using $\log{[Z_{\rm gas}]}$ to prevent MAPE from diverging when $\log{[Z_{\rm gas}/Z_{\odot}]}$ is close to zero.} The first column ``before correction'' means the pure, inherent error due to the resolution biases between TNG100-1 and TNG100-2, as can be clearly seen in Figure \ref{fig:mass_feat}.
+The second column is the error after we have applied a {\it gaussian process regression} model to compensate for these resolution biases.\footnote{This simply shifts the stellar mass values by using only the stellar mass from the low-resolution simulation as its input.
+After the correction, biases become close to zero (see Table \ref{tab:model_comparison}).} One can see that the errors in stellar mass are greatly reduced even with this simple fix.
+Then, the third column shows that our ML model further reduces the \my{RMSE and MAPE} in stellar mass by $\sim 50\%$, as is seen in Figure \ref{fig:ml_gas}.